-- Cultural citizenship, in relation to modern arts and politics, public history, and religion and modernity.
+- Cultural citizenship in Europe, in relation to modern arts and politics, public history, and religion and modernity.

 - Modern thought, including the history of science and the humanities, and the socio-cultural history of knowledge.

 Methodologically, the group focuses on both long-established and innovative approaches, ranging from text mining to praxeography.